thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 Notice that in the above example, we typed `1 + 1 == 2`, and note `1 + 1 = 2`.
 In fact, if you type `1 + 1 = 2` into the console, you'll get an error.
 So what gives?

 The key understanding here is the difference between _assignment_ and _comparison_.
-The single equals sign in Javascript is used for assignment, e.g. assigning a variable to some value.
+The single equals sign in JavaScript is used for assignment, e.g. assigning a variable to some value.
 The double equals sign is used for comparison, i.e. to check whether two values are equal.
 You can't assign one value to another value, but you can always check whether two values are the same.

 Related to the `==` comparison operator is the `===` comparison operator. `===` is a stronger operator, as it also checks whether the **type** of the values are the same, while the `==` operator will try perform some type conversion before comparing.
 As an exercise, try to predict what boolean each of the following expressions will evaluate to: